mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

 This function takes each PPN and creates the encounters

-Line 280 pets you set the time window for which two sequential episodes can be considered part of the same encounter.
+Line 280 lets you set the time window for which two sequential episodes can be considered part of the same encounter.

 *   create a column that displays the time interval between an episode and the previous episode, in hours (called incriment\_int)